 Acupuncture, Homeopathy, Reflexology, Reiki, Thai Massage, Zero Balancing, Meditation, Chi Gung

 And what works?
 All of it.
 None of it.
 Just getting on and living with it.
 But the nearest thing to magic for me have been the etanercept injections.
 But they came too late to prevent the damage this disease has done to my hands, feet, ankles and elbows.
+And I'm now getting infusions of retuximab (2022) and will see what they do for me.

 Why take the drugs?